demirdegerli/pastebin/README.md

 ## Database Configuration
 Database functions are used for make database adaptations easy.
 - You can use any database.
-- You can edit the database functions whatever you want.
+- You can edit the database functions as you want.